DLTK's Crafts for Kids

 - something to colour with if using the B&W version,

-- Colour (where appropriate) and cut out the template pieces.
+- Colour (if using the black and white version of the craft) and cut out the template pieces.
 You can cut out template 1 (the man) or just cut out template 2 and

 glue all the pieces onto the full sheet of template 1.
 It's up